stamen/maperture/README.md

 </html>
 ```

-### 3. In addition, prior to serving the compare tool in your repo, you'll want to add a simple build script to your package that will copy our module files into the appropriate directory where `tool/dir/path/` is the directory you've created to serve the app from:
+### 3. In addition, prior to serving Maperture in your repo, you'll want to add a simple build script to your package that will copy our module files into the appropriate directory where `tool/dir/path/` is the directory you've created to serve the app from:

-`"build-compare": "rm -rf tool/dir/path/dist && cp -r node_modules/map-compare/dist tool/dir/path/dist"`
+`"build-maperture": "rm -rf tool/dir/path/dist && cp -r node_modules/maperture/dist tool/dir/path/dist"`

 You will run this build script prior to serving the app from `index.html` or publishing the app anywhere to ensure files are up to date.